John Parker House (restored)

 *On this date in 1827, we celebrate the birth of John P. Parker.
 He was a Black businessman and abolitionist.

-There he was apprenticed to a foundry and iron manufacturer and learned the trade of plastering.
+There, he was apprenticed to a foundry and iron manufacturer and learned the trade of plastering.
 After attempting to escape, he was returned to the physician.
 While in Alabama, Parker’s skill as a molder maker caused ill will with his fellow workers, and he was transferred to a New Orleans foundry where he alienated his co-workers and was released.
-Fearing that he would become a field hand, Parker worked for two years at a foundry and at the New Orleans shipping docks as a stevedore.
+Fearing that he would become a field hand, Parker worked as a stevedore for two years at a foundry and at the New Orleans shipping docks.
 He purchased his freedom from his earnings; the price of freedom for John P. Parker in 1845 was $1800.

-That year Parker obtained a pass to travel north to Indiana, where he was offered work in foundries near New Albany or Jefferson, Indiana.
+That year, Parker obtained a pass to travel north to Indiana, where he was offered work in foundries near New Albany or Jefferson, Indiana.
 Near Cincinnati, Parker began his career as a "conductor" on the Underground Railroad.
-Working with a local barber, Parker was once able to move two young girls from Kentucky to freedom in Indiana and Ohio.
+Working with a local barber, Parker once moved two young girls from Kentucky to freedom in Indiana and Ohio.
 As an abolitionist, he devoted his life in Kentucky to scouting on both sides of the Ohio River to take care of the helpless slaves.
 They had found their way to Ohio and could not get across to fighting for them against their pursuing masters.
-Around 1848 Parker left Cincinnati and opened a small general store in Beachwood Factory, Ohio.
+Around 1848, Parker left Cincinnati and opened a small general store in Beachwood Factory, Ohio.

 Parker's foundry also furnished castings to the war effort.
 Parker's business, known as the Ripley Foundry and Machine Company, manufactured slide valve engines and reapers.
-In 1871 an establishment known as the Phoenix Foundry with John P. Parker and William Hood, proprietors, was listed in the records of Brown County, Ohio.
-Also, Parker received a patent for his Soil Pulverizer in 1890.
+In 1871, an establishment known as the Phoenix Foundry, which John P. Parker and William Hood owned, was listed in the records of Brown County, Ohio.
+Parker also received a patent for his soil pulverizer in 1890.
 The foundry was still operating in 1981, though no longer under family ownership.
 Parker remained in the foundry business until his death on January 30, 1900.

 The John P. Parker Historical Society,